Skip to main content

 These forms have a degree of customization that you can use to better match your own company's branding on your website.
 Rather than a bland white form, you can update the color scheme, add shadowing, update the font style, and even some of the verbiage - all to better reflect your individual style.

 In addition, each branch of your company can have its own setup for these forms - enabling multiple branches to have their own style.
-This certainly will be useful, especially if you have branches of the company that may have differing names, or individual branding.
+This certainly can be useful, especially if you have branches of the company that may have differing names, or individual branding.
 This all provides a means to have a professional experience for your customers when they visit your website.

-After clicking on "Company Branding", you'll see a page similar to the one being shown as an example below.
+After clicking on Company Branding, you'll see a page similar to the one shown below.
+We'll quickly run through each type of form before discussing the ways that they can be customized.

 Displayed above is the Short Form, this is a popular form for our clients and their customers.
 It's short, simple, and gets the basics of what you need to be able to start the estimate process.